-Ignition switch light
+Ignition switch and step lights

-For easy access to the ignition switch, the ignition switch light comes on when either door is opened.
+For easy access to the ignition switch, the ignition switch light comes on when the driver's door is opened.
+The step light also comes on when the driver's door is opened.

-The light remains on for some time after both doors are closed.
+The ignition switch light remains on for some time after the driver's door is closed.